meeghele/astro-shield/README.md

 - **Fully Type-Safe**: Complete TypeScript support
 - **Configurable**: Flexible options for difficulty, timeouts, and behavior
 - **Auto-Hide Root**: Optionally redirect the root page to the gate
+- **Shielded Content Blocks**: Wrap critical markup so it only renders after the gate validates
 - **Native Astro Integration**: Seamless setup with Astro's integration system

 ## How It Works